Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Solving the subproblem

 An important observation is that the dual of~\eqref{eq:bundle_subproblem_appendix} is

 which is a nonnegative quadratic program.
 Furthermore, if there exists $\tilde{b}$ such that $A\tilde{b}=b$, then the problem reduces to

 which is a classical nonnegative least squares problem.
 There is extensive literature on this topic, for example~\cite{lawson1995solving,bro1997fast,kim2011fast}.
-In addition, an open source Julia package implements related algorithms, see~\href{https://github.com/JuliaLinearAlgebra/NonNegLeastSquares.jl}{NonNegLeastSquares.jl}.
-In our setting the number of cuts is typically 30 to 50, so the number of rows of $A$ is less than the number of columns (that is, the dimension of the variable), and a vector $\tilde{b}$ satisfying $A\tilde{b}=b$ exists.
+In addition, an open-source Julia package implements related algorithms, see~\href{https://github.com/JuliaLinearAlgebra/NonNegLeastSquares.jl}{NonNegLeastSquares.jl}.
+In our setting, when $A$ has full row rank, which is typical in our small-bundle setting after removing linearly dependent cuts, a vector $\tilde{b}$ satisfying $A\tilde{b}=b$ exists.
 On the other hand, when such a vector does not exist, the nonnegative quadratic program can still be solved by a modified algorithm for nonnegative least squares with high accuracy.
 After solving the dual to obtain $\lambda^{*}$, we recover $x^{*}=\bar{y}-A^{\top}\lambda^*$ and evaluate the constraint violation $\norm{\bsbra{Ax^{*}-b}_{+}}$.
 If this quantity is below a prescribed tolerance, we accept $x^{*}$; otherwise, we declare the subproblem infeasible.